THE ATGER MUSEUM

 Jean-François Xavier Atger (1758-1833)

-has left us few traces outside his collection.
+left few traces behind other than his collection.

 Born in Montpellier, he received a classical education

-at the Collège Royal, and learned the fine arts
+at the Royal College and was introduced to the fine arts

-An enlightened amateur, he traveled in Italy and throughout
+An enlightened amateur, he traveled throughout Italy and

-France, building up most of his collection by frequenting
+France, building up the bulk of his collection by

 A few months before his death, Xavier Atger